JujuAdams/Scribble/9.0/scribble-methods.md

 **Even small changes in a string may cause a new text element to be generated automatically.** Scribble Deluxe is pretty fast, but you don't want to use it for text that changes rapidly (e.g. health points, money, or score) as this will cause Scribble to do a lot of work, potentially slowing down your game.

-Each text element can be altered by calling methods.
+Each text element can be altered by calling methods, a new feature in [GMS2.3.0](https://www.yoyogames.com/blog/549/gamemaker-studio-2-3-new-gml-features).
 Most methods return the text element itself.
 This allows you to chain methods together, achieving a [fluent interface](https://en.wikipedia.org/wiki/Fluent_interface).
 Some methods are marked as "regenerator methods".
 Setting new, different values for a piece of text using a regenerator method will cause Scribble to regenerate the underlying vertex buffers.
 For the sake of performance, avoid frequently changing values for regenerator methods as this will cause performance problems.

 Don't worry about clearing up after yourself when you draw text - Scribble automatically manages memory for you.
 If you *do* want to manually control how memory is used, please use the [`.flush()`](scribble-methods?id=flush) method and [`scribble_flush_everything()`](misc-functions?id=scribble_flush_everything).
 Please be aware that it is not possible to serialise/deserialise Scribble text elements for e.g. a save system.